cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 * `-j, --json-output` Outputs the call result as valid json instead of its string value (Default: `False`)
 * `--json-arg-prefix=PREFIX` Prefix for arguments that should be processed as json (Default: `@`)
 * `--socket-url=SOCKET_URL` The ctx socket url (Default: the environment variable `CTX_SOCKET_URL`).
 Normally the environment variable `CTX_SOCKET_URL` will be injected by the script plugin so this option should probably only be used in conjunction with `ctx-server` during script debugging.

+# Debugging scripts

+TODO

+# Context Proxy Protocol

+When you call the `ctx` executable you are actually invoking a cli client that comes pre-installed with the plugin.
+Under the hood, when the script plugin executes your script, it also starts a ctx proxy server that delegates calls to the actual `ctx` object instance.

+Before the script plugins starts the proxy server it checks the following:

+* If ZeroMQ is installed (which it does if using the default agent packages)
+  - If running on linux a unix domain socket is used as the transport layer
+  - If running on windows a tcp socket is used as the transport layer
+* If ZeroMQ is not installed an http based transport layer is used

+This behavior can be overriden by setting `proxy_ctx_type` of the process config to be one of `unix`, `tcp`, `http` or `none`.
+If `none` is set, no proxy server will be started.

+The `ctx` cli client implements a simple protocol on top of the above transport layers that can be implemented in other languages to provide a more streamlined access to the context.